 - Develop member skills

-- Benefit the community and be active in bicycle related causes
+- Be active in bicycle related causes

 Ride Rules and Etiquette